 - provision is in place for children with special needs and all groups of vulnerable children,

 - systems are in place for identifying and addressing their needs

 - systems and procedures are in place that provide for effective safeguarding.

 This committee has oversight of finance, audit, health and safety and HR.
 The work of the committee ensures that governors meet their statutory obligations towards all staff being recruited and employed at the Academy.
 The committee is responsible for reviewing, adopting and monitoring the Finance Policy and financial procedures.
 This includes agreeing and then monitoring the Academy budget; receiving auditors’ reports and recommending action as appropriate in response to audit findings.
-This committee monitors the risk register and provide support and guidance for the governing body and the Principal on all matters relating to the maintenance and development of the premises and grounds, including Health and Safety.
+This committee monitors the risk register and provides support and guidance for the governing body and the Principal on all matters relating to the maintenance and development of the premises and grounds, including Health and Safety.

 Nick Zienau: Trust-Appointed Founding Governor; Appointed 23 May 2011.

 Nick Zienau has been an education consultant for 20 years, working with a wide range of schools and school leaders both in the UK and internationally.
 After originally training as a teacher, he worked in Inner London as a teacher, lecturer and youth worker.
 He then went on to lead an innovative unit in King’s Cross working with young people who were failing to achieve as they should at school.
 Nick lives in Greenwich with his French wife and two bilingual children, and has been steering the campaign since January 2011.